hhnnhh/berlin_datascience_lab/README.md

 [MODEL 2] (future, not implemented within project timeframe)

-2. based on the current results, so that the car owner can be informed about the likelihood of failing in a future test after having their car checked.
+2. based on the current results, so that the car owner can be informed about the likelihood of failing in a future test *after having their car checked*, by using the cars testing variables.

 ## Sources: